nycksw/ocd/README.md

 # OCD: Obsessively Curated Dotfiles

 A minimalistic dotfile-management workflow using a bare repository and `$HOME` as the [work tree](https://git-scm.com/docs/git-worktree).
-By setting `showUntrackedFiles no`, the `status` command only shows intentionally staged files for commits.
+By setting `showUntrackedFiles no`, the `status` command only shows intentionally staged files.
 The `excludesFile` and pre-commit hook prevent accidentally adding secrets/junk.
 A shell alias makes everything seamless. (`ocd status`, `ocd add`, `ocd commit`, ...)

-Deploying everything to a new machine is a one-liner.
-No tangle of symlinks, no wrappers, no dedendencies.
+Deploying to a new machine is a one-liner.
+No tangle of symlinks, no wrappers, no dependencies.
 Just Git.

 **Important**: Using a remote repo containing existing dotfiles will overwrite your local files.
 Back up anything important first.